YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Style Guide.md

 ## General

 - It is useful to have this document for yourself, it is your call if inclued in public documenation
-- If others are collaborating or maintaining the Tool/App this is something useful for everyone
+- If others are collaborating or maintaining the Project this is something useful for everyone
 - Good to have this setup at the begining of the project
-- This page is linked from the About pagee.
+- This page is linked from the About page.
 Leaving it in the navigation so it is up front when first using this template.
-Whend Tool/App/Doc done this mighht be removed from the yml file
+When project is done this mighht be removed from the naviaation (yml) file

 ---